Representing Clients in the Denver Metropolitan Area and Throughout the State of Colorado

 Domestic Violence Defense

 Once you face a domestic violence charge in Colorado, the charge can not be dropped.
 Even if the one who filed the charge in the first place no longer wants to move forward, or you have forgiven each other, the prosecution must continue with the case.

 During these sensitive times, a criminal defense lawyer can help build your case and plan to challenge this charge.
 Don’t wait for an attorney to rush a deal for you, contact us today.

-Contact Our Colorado Domestic Violence Lawyer Today
+Contact Our Denver Domestic Violence Lawyer Today